 I’m here to make those statements a reality.
 And when you get it, your life changes.
 You don’t think negative thoughts when you look in the mirror anymore, you don’t question if you're checking all the boxes about your health.
 These things just don’t exist.
 Instead, you start having better thoughts, like how you might fit into those jeans you’ve been hoarding in the back of your closet for the last decade…

 Are you ready to take action right now?

 Here’s what you can do RIGHT NOW: Sign up for my newsletter below, and I’ll share with you actionable steps you can take right now to start to feel better, lose weight and become healthy.

-LADIES: Are you finding it harder and HARDER to lose weight each year?
+LADIES: Finding it harder to lose weight each year?

-Get the simple 5-step formula that consistently produces weight loss results as you learn to run.
+Get my simple 5-step formula that consistently gives you weight loss results.

 How My Running Helped Me Get Unstuck And Healthy Again

 Hey!
 My name is Dan Hannah, and this is my story of how a type of exercise (*cough* running), got me off an unhealthy path headed for obesity and transformed me to my fit, fun, self you see today.